What is Audit Risk?

 Control Risk is the risk of error or misstatement in financial statements due to the failure of internal controls.

-Example: Failure on part of audit risk management to control and prevent transaction carried out by staff who is not authorized to carry out those transactions in first place.
+Example: Failure on part of management to control and prevent transaction carried out by staff who is not authorized to carry out those transactions in first place.

 Sources of Control Risk:

-- Failure of audit risk management to instill proper and effective internal control for financial reporting.
+- Failure of management to instill proper and effective internal control for financial reporting.

 - Failure to ensure proper segregation of duties among people responsible for financial reporting.